edibotopic/tier-list/readme.md

 Three default themes are provided (light, dark, gruv, minimal).
 To change theme simply select one of the circles at the bottom right of the screen.

-*Note: currently, adding new tiers to the initial three creates coloured boxes that don't work well with the dark/minimal themes.*
+*Note: currently, adding new tiers to the initial three creates coloured boxes that don't work well with the minimal themes.*

 ### Use-case (OBS)